Consensus over Random Graph Processes: Network Borel-Cantelli Lemmas for Almost Sure Convergence: Introduction

-To this end, in this paper, we study a randomized consensus algorithm over random graphs.
-At each time step $k$, every node independently updates its state with a weighted average of its neighbors' states or stick with its current state.
+To this end, in this paper, we study the almost sure convergence of a randomized consensus algorithm over random graph processes.
+A general random graph process is adopted to model node interactions as a sequence of random variables which take values from the set of all possible graphs with the given node set.
+Another random node update process is independently built upon this random graph process, in that at each time step, every node independently updates its state as a weighted average of its neighbors' states or sticks with its current state.
 The choice is a Bernoulli trial with success probability $P_k$.
-The random graph processes are modeled as a sequence of random variables which take value from the set of all possible graphs with the given node set.
 We introduce connectivity-independence and arc-independence for the considered random graph processes.
 For connectivity-independent graphs, we show that $\sum_k P_k^{n-1} =\infty$ is a sufficient condition for almost sure consensus, where $n$ is the number of nodes.
 For arc-independent graphs, we show that $\sum_k P_k =\infty$ is a sharp threshold, i.e., the consensus probability is zero for almost all initial conditions when the sum converges, while it is one for all initial conditions when the sum diverges.
 In other words, a zero-one law is established for the presented randomized consensus processing over arc-independent graphs, and we see that the success probability of the node updates defines the parameter for the corresponding threshold function.
-Hence, also consensus computations over random graph processes show the sudden transition similar to Erd\"{o}s--R\'{e}nyi graphs, and other models in the literature.
+Hence, also consensus computations over random graph processes show the sudden transition similar to Erd\H{o}s--R\'{e}nyi graphs, and other models in the literature \cite{bollobas}.